eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-combo.md

 cd ~/.codewind/0.8.0
 ```

-Ensure that you are logged into your Kubernetes or Openshift cluster:
+Ensure that you are logged in to your Kubernetes or OpenShift cluster:

 ```
 $ kubectl get namespaces
 ```

 If the command is successful, you see a list of current namespaces.
-If not, ensure that you are logged into your Kubernetes or Openshift cluster.
+If not, ensure that you are logged into your Kubernetes or OpenShift cluster.

 ## Determine your Cloud ingress domain

 The CLI command requires an ingress domain.
-You can find your ingress domain based on any of the existing routes:
+Find your ingress domain based on any of the existing routes:

 ```
 oc get routes -n default